EricYoong/CardGameAssignment/README.md

 # CardGameAssignment
-A Card Game Assignment for UTAR.
+This project is to create a Card Game using a programming language call JAVA.
-This project is written in JAVA.
+The objective of this project is to learn the concept of Object Oriented Programming (OOP).